prasanthlouis/DryerPi/README.md

 - **SW-420 Vibration Sensor**

 ## How it Works
-The code continuously monitors the SW-420 sensor for vibration.
+-The code continuously monitors the SW-420 sensor for vibration.
 If no vibration is detected for 5 minutes, it triggers a Pushbullet notification to alert you that your dryer/washer cycle is complete.
+-If it detects 10 vibrations within 5 mins, it assumes the washer + dryer is on and sends you a notification

 ## Code Status
 The code is functional but a bit rough.
 Feel free to edit and improve it to fit your needs!